paulonye/paulonye/README.md

 ### Hi there, I'm Paul -👋

-## I'm a Data Analyst, Energy Enthusiast and a Writer!!
+## Building Pipelines as an Analytics Engineer...............

-- I love creating amazing dashboards and visualizations
+- I love finding innovations solutions that centers around sustainable ELT processes
-- I’m looking to collaborate with amazing developers
+- I consider myself to be an Automation Junkie
 - I will love to contribute more to Open Source projects